Cog Icon signifying link to Admin page

 Summer Outing

-Pitlochie House, Gateside is a private garden and has two walled gardens as well as 140 varieties of hosta.
-It is part of the Scotland's Gardens Scheme so more information about it can be found here - https://scotlandsgardens.org/pitlochie-house/
+Pitlochie House is part of the Scotland's Gardens Scheme so more information about it can be found here - https://scotlandsgardens.org/pitlochie-house/